slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On communication

 <!--
+> *"A silent man is the best one to listen to." (...)
+"Say a little and say it well."
+-- Proverb*
+> *"You can have the mind or you can have the moment." (...)
+"Better bored than busy."
+-- Naval Ravikant*
 > *"In order to live free and happily, you must sacrifice boredom.
 It is not always an easy sacrifice.*
 > *"Conscience is what hurts when everything else feels so good.*
 > *"A bore is someone who persists in holding his own views after we have enlightened him with ours.*

 - A loucura é a incapacidade de comunicar-se.
 - you don’t need to have an opinion about everything. get fewer opinions about way fewer things. then interrogate your stronger opinions.

-- you can have the mind or you can have the moment. -- naval
-- better bored than busy -- naval

-- say a little and say it well - irish proverb
 -->

 > *"Knowledge speaks, but wisdom listens."